 A landowner interested in requesting a road closure must contact their town, village, municipal or county office to make a request to initiate the closure process.

 - municipal bylaw (may be used to close any type of municipal road)

 - municipal resolution (may be used to close registered road plans that are excepted from an adjacent land title – these are most commonly road diversions registered when they were unable to construct the road following the statutory road allowance adjacent to the land)

-For more information on municipal road closures, contact your local Development and Planning Technologist: Alberta Transportation Region and District Offices (PDF, 2.3 MB).
+For more information on municipal road closures, contact your local Development and Planning Technologist: Transportation Region and District Offices (PDF, 2.3 MB).

 Road closure requests – Crown land

 Roads through or adjacent to Alberta Crown land are closed under the Highways Development and Protection Act if the road is not required as part of the provincial transportation system.

 A request to close a road through Crown land may be submitted by:

 - Alberta Environment and Protected Areas

 For more information about highway development and permits: